cantdoit/tsfilego/README.md

 - Page: The basic unit for storing time series data, sorted by time in ascending order with separate columns for timestamps and values.

-- Chunk: Comprising metadata headers and several pages, each chunk belongs to one time series, with variable sizes allowing for different compression and encoding methods.
+- Chunk: Comprising metadata headers and several Pages, each chunk belongs to one time series, with variable sizes allowing for different compression and encoding methods.

 - Chunk Group: Multiple chunks within a chunk group belong to one or multiple series of a device written in the same period, facilitating efficient query processing.